FabianBB/TRP/README.md

-# Solving The Traveling Repairman Problem: Extending Existing Algorithms By Identifying And Targetting Difficult Instances.
+# Meta-Learning The Traveling Repairman Problem: Extending Existing Algorithms By Identifying And Targetting Difficult Instances.

-There are multiple formulations for the traveling repairman problem (TRP), also known as minimal latency problem (MLP).
-In all formulations the input is a graph with edge lengths (which can be viewed as the time to traverse the edge), and goal is to visit all vertices of the graph such that the sum of first arrival times is minimized.
-The first arrival time of a vertex is the first time that it is visited i.e. the sum of edge lengths that are traversed before the vertex is reached for the first time.
-In some formulations the TRP problem is defined as the problem of finding a hamiltonian path/circuit that minimizes waiting times, whilst others set no limit to the times a vertex can be visited.

-This assignment will consider the latter, thus, given an edge-weighted graph TRP asks for a hamiltonian walk that minimizes the sum of first arrival times for all vertices.
-TRP being a notorious NP-hard problem makes solving it in "reasonable" time non-trivial.
-The first goal of this assignment is to compare different state of the art approaches to solving TRP, such as different ILP formulations, exact algorithms (e.g. branch & bound) and metaheuristics (e.g.
-GRASP, Discrete Bacterial Memetic Evolutionary Algorithm (DBMEA)).
-The second goal to rival or improve the state of the art approaches to solving TRP on restricted instances of the problem that all existing solvers seem to struggle on.
-The third goal is, time permitting, to produce extra fast exact algorithms for certain special restricted instances, such as caterpillars, and to determine whether these can be used to speed up general algorithms for TRP (which might encounter such special graphs frequently as subinstances).

-The different approaches will be compared regarding the runtime needed to find the exact solution.
-If the exact solutions are unknown an exact method such as ILP or BB will precompute (bounds on) the solution and the runtimes will be tested after
+The traveling repairman problem (TRP), also known as the minimal latency problem, aims at finding a Hamiltonian cycle such that the total latency is minimized.
+Many approaches exist to solve the TRP, all of which have varied performance.
+Here, the focus lies on two state-of-the-art meta-heuristics, as well as an own implementation of an outdated meta-heuristic.
+This paper presents a novel meta-learning approach for the selection of algorithms based on machine learning.
+In essence a decision tree is trained with instances for which the performance of the set of algorithms is known a priori, followed by the metaalgorithm generating a prediction of which algorithm to run.
+Each instance is described by meta-features that aim to capture characteristics of the TRP.
+Additionally, the meta-algorithm is used to create instances that benefit specific algorithms but not the others.
+Considering that multiple algorithms may find the optimal solution for an instance, the ties are broken based on runtime.
+Results show significant performance improvement over running a single algorithm, as well as good predictive power of the meta-features.

+Index Terms—Traveling Repairman, Minimum Latency Problem, Meta-algorithms, Meta-heuristics, Algorithm Selection